-2.1 CFD Solver
+CFD Solver

-The Parallel Multi-Block (PMB) flow solver solver has been successfully applied to a variety of problems including cavity flows, hypersonic film cooling, spiked bodies, flutter and delta wing flows amongst others.
-The code solves the unsteady Reynolds Averaged Navier-Stokes (RANS) equations on multi-block structured grids, in serial or parallel mode.
+All computations were performed using the Parallel Multi-Block (PMB) flow solver23 developed at the University of Glasgow, which has been continually revised and updated over a number of years.
+The solver has been successfully applied to a variety of problems including cavity flows, hypersonic film cooling, spiked bodies, flutter and delta wing flows amongst others.

+The code solves the unsteady Reynolds Averaged Navier-Stokes equations on multi-block structured grids, in serial or parallel mode.
 Governing equations are discretised using a cell-centred finite volume method.
 The convective terms are discretised using either Osher's or Roe's scheme.
 MUSCL interpolation is used to provide nominally third order accuracy and the Van Albada limiter is used to avoid spurious oscillations across shocks.
 The time-marching of the solution is based on an implicit, dual time-stepping method.
-The final algebraic system of equations is solved using a Conjugate Gradient method, in conjunction
+The final algebraic system of equations is solved using a Conjugate Gradient method, in conjunction with Block Incomplete Lower-Upper factorisation.
+A number of turbulence models including one and two-equation statistical models as well as Large-Eddy Simulation (LES) and Detached Simulation (DES) formulations have been implemented into the code.
+At the moment, the classical Smagorinsky Sub-Grid Scale (SGS) model is used for LES whereas DES with both the one-equation Spalart-Allmaras and the two-equation $k - \omega$ and SST turbulence models have been integrated.

-2.2 Turbulence Modelling
+Turbulence Modelling

-The SST turbulence model is typically presented as a 'blend' of the $k - \omega/k - \varepsilon$ models but are phrased in $k - \omega$ form in PMB.
-The blended values for the model coefficients $\alpha$ , $\beta$ , $\sigma_k^{-1}$ and $\sigma{\omega}^{-1}$ are given by
+The SST turbulence model was typically constructed as a 'blend' of the $k - \omega/k - \varepsilon$ models as mentioned by Menter24 but are phrased in $k - \omega$ form in PMB.
+The blended values for the model coefficients α , β , σ_k^{-1} and σ{ω}^{-1} are given by